 - Research proposal explaining the project, including description of collections at the WLA to be used, and the project’s connection to scholarly research on women and their contribution to society (3-5 pages).

-- If a graduate student applicant, a one letter of recommendation from a person who can speak to the merits of the proposal as well as the abilities of the student.
+- Graduate student applicants: one letter of recommendation from a person who can speak to the merits of the proposal as well as the abilities of the student.
 Letters of recommendation must be mailed or e-mailed by the recommender to the WLA Director (see below) by March 13, 2015.